amandaestevez/SOFTWARE-QA/01-TEST-CASES/011-ANATOMY-OF-TEST-CASES.md

 Numbered steps promote a structured testing approach, minimizing the risk of missed steps or errors during test execution.

-* **Expected Results:**  A clear description of the anticipated outcome for each test step.
-This defines the expected system behavior under normal conditions, providing a benchmark for evaluating test results.
+* **Expected Results:**  This section describes the anticipated outcome for each test step, _focusing on the system's behavior under normal conditions._

 ![image](https://github.com/amandaestevez/softwareqa/assets/123298275/7ae20378-67c6-4c6e-bb24-3a056580403a)

-Clear expected results eliminate subjectivity and ensure testers evaluate the system against a defined standard.

 * **Actual Results:** The tester's observations during test execution, compared against expected results.